 MuPDFLib in my solution.

-Modify the project as the following list by right clicking the project file in the solution explorer and selecting the "Properties" command:
+Modify the project as the following list by selecting the

 - Select All Configurations and All Platforms.